ashpaulzz/Typing-Speed-Test-Tool/README.md

 # Typing-Speed-Test-Tool
-It is a simple Typing Speed Test Tool which can run on any modern web browser
+It is a simple Typing Speed Test Tool using HTML, CSS, JS.